 Anyway, that's how you end up with this.

 It's cool!
 And it's super-fun to ride!
-It's light enough and it's really easy to throw around, and it's a small frame so it feels easy to control in a super-twitchy way.
+It's light enough, and it's a small frame so it feels easy to throw around in a super-twitchy way.
 It's a bike that only really makes sense to me, but also only has to make sense for me.

 Anyway, that is it.
 "It" in the sense that this is finished, but also "it" in that I don't really see myself building any more bikes, because I now have all the ones I want.
 Then again, I thought I had all the bikes I wanted when I finished the Proflex.
 And then again again the Proflex was meant to be my super-fancy bike, and now a Ridgeback looks a whole lot fancier, so there might need to be some upgrades (or at least some bling) over on that side.